mlabs-haskell/apropos/README.md

 `d` is a type you define describing the interesting properties of `a`.
 This is known as the 'description type'.

-You begin by defining  function `describe` that generates a description from a value.
+You begin by defining a function `describe` that generates a description from a value.

 Whilst it is theoretically possible to define an ADT that precisely captures any